abhinavfury13/minimal-multiboot-kernel/README.md

 ## Introduction

-In-depth details about your kernel project:
 - This is a learning project for me to better understand the inner workings of kernel development
 - This kernel targets the x86 architecture

 ## Features

-A comprehensive list of features your minimal kernel supports, such as:
 - Basic memory management (page tables, heap allocation)
 - Interrupt handling for keyboard and timer inputs
 - Simple command-line interface or shell.